Dann15/BCHacks-starter-code/README.md

-# BCHacks-starter-code
-Starter code for BC Hacks Lite Github Workshop presented by UBC DSC.
+# BC Hacks Lite 2020 Github Workshop

-A super simple webapp that fetches random programming jokes from https://sv443.net/jokeapi/v2/.

-For demoing automation deployment with github actions and firebase.
+## Presented by Developers Student Club UBC

+Welcome to our github workshop!
+This repo contains code that will be used in the demos.
+Please fork this repository so you can work alongside us :)

+# Documentation